sanger-tol/readmapping/docs/README.md

     * An overview of the different results produced by the pipeline and how to interpret them.

 You can find a lot more documentation about installing, configuring and running nf-core pipelines on the website: [https://nf-co.re](https://nf-co.re)

+Detailed documentation about the sanger-tol/readmapping pipeline can be found: [GitHub Wiki](https://github.com/sanger-tol/readmapping/wiki)